 Chapter 2008-24, L.O.F.
 (HB 7019), repealed s.
 201.022, F.S., which required a return to be filed with the clerk of the circuit court, and provided a commission to the clerks for processing these returns.
 Chapter 2008-49, L.O.F.
-(SB 1552), extended authorization for the sale of Everglades Restoration bonds through Fiscal Year 2019-20 and authorized additional bonds to be sold for four years to fund the Florida Keys Area of Critical State Concern protection program.
+(SB 1552), extended authorization for the sale of Everglades Restoration bonds through Fiscal Year 2019-20 and authorized additional bonds to be sold for four years to fund the Florida Keys

+Area of Critical State Concern protection program.
 Chapter 2008-114, L.O.F.
 (SB 1882), changed the distribution of documentary stamp revenues by calculating trust fund distributions as a percentage of available revenue, capped at a dollar amount, and assessing the cost of administering the tax to all funds that receive revenue from it.
 Chapter 2008-152, L.O.F.
-(SB 5001), authorized the sale of \$300 million in new Florida Forever bonds, and Chapter 2008-229, L.O.F.
+(HB 5001), authorized the sale of \$300 million in new Florida Forever bonds, and Chapter 2008-229, L.O.F.
 (SB 542), extended the statutory authority for Florida Forever bond sales through Fiscal Year 2019-20.

 Chapter 2011-142, L.O.F.
 (SB 2156), provided that certain documentary stamp distributions to the State Transportation Trust Fund and the State Housing Trust Fund must be transferred to the newly-created State Economic Enhancement and Development Trust Fund within the Department of Economic Opportunity, beginning in the 2012-13 fiscal year.
 The total amount to be transferred is \$125 million in Fiscal Year 2012-13, \$140 million in Fiscal Year 2013-14, and \$150 million in subsequent years.
-The Local Government Housing Trust fund was also affected by this transfer, since the amount available for distribution to it from the State Housing Trust fund was reduced.
+The Local Government Housing Trust Fund was also affected by this transfer, since the amount available for distribution to it from the State Housing Trust Fund was reduced.
 This legislation also removed the statutory caps on distributions to the housing trust funds that were enacted in 2005.

-In 2014, Florida voters approved an amendment to the State Constitution that requires 33 percent of documentary stamp tax revenue, net of collection costs, to be transferred to the Land Acquisition Trust Fund and expended only for specific environmental purposes, as provided by law.
-The amendment takes effect July 1, 2015 and applies for a period of 20 years.
-Legislation implementing the amendment's provisions has not been enacted as of the publication of the 2015 Tax Handbook.
+In 2014, Florida voters approved an amendment to the State Constitution that requires 33 percent of documentary stamp tax revenue, net of collection costs, to be transferred to the Land Acquisition Trust Fund and expended for specific environmental purposes, as provided by law.
+The amendment took effect July 1, 2015 and applies for a period of 20 years.
+Ch.
+2015-229, L.O.F., implemented the amendment, and reduced distributions to General Revenue and certain transportation purposes.
+It also terminated certain environmental trust funds that had received statutory distributions.
+Going forward, the Land Acquisition Trust Fund will be the source of documentary stamp tax revenue expended for environmental purposes.